connervieira/Predator/docs/CONFIGURE.md

             - Example: `"http://server.tld:8032"`
         - `token` is a string that specifies the Gotify application token that Predator will attempt to use to send notifications through the specified Gotify server.
             - Example: `"AJrhgGs83mL22kZ"`
-    - `status_lighting` contains settings for configuring Predator's status light interfacing capabilities.
-        - `status_lighting_enabled` is a boolean value that determines whether or not Predator will attempt to make use of LED status lights
-        - `status_lighting_base_url`
-            - This is the base part of the URL that Predator will send requests to in order to update the status lighting.
-            - By default, this setting is set to the default router IP address of the "WLED" lighting controller software.
-However, you should be able to modify it to fit any lighting controller software that supports GET network requests.
-            - This is that value that precedes the `status_lighting_values` entries explained below.
-        - `status_lighting_values`
-            - These are individual values that will be appended to the `status_lighting_base_url` setting described above in order to form the URL that Predator will send a request to.
-            - This is where you specify what RGB colors Predator will use for each status indication.
-                - The "alert" status is used when Predator detects a license plate in an alert database.
-                - The "notice" status is used when Predator detects any valid license plate.
-                - The "normal" status is used when Predator is running, and hasn't detected any license plates in the past processing cycle.
 - `dashcam` contains configuration values related to dash-cam mode.
     - `saving` contains settings related to "locking" dashcam video during important events.
         - `directory` is a string that sets the name of the directory where Predator will store locked dashcam video segments.